aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

             // 1.
 Create a Reader to read the APON file Reader fileReader = new FileReader("root-config.apon");

             // 2.
-Create the top-level Parameters object defined according to the APON structure Parameters rootParams = new RootConfig(); // RootConfig contains the server Parameter
+Create a top-level Parameters object defined according to the APON structure Parameters rootParams = new RootConfig(); // RootConfig contains the server parameter

             // 3.
 Use AponReader to read the file content into the Parameters object AponReader.read(fileReader, rootParams);